 General.
-Immediately prior to the completion of this offering, our authorized share capital is US\$ divided into ordinary shares, with a par value of US\$ each.
-Holders of ordinary shares will have the same rights except for voting and conversion rights.
+Our authorized share capital is US\$80,000 divided into 800,000,000 shares comprising (i) 640,000,000 ordinary shares of a par value of US\$0.0001 each, and (ii) 160,000,000 shares of a par value of US\$0.0001 each of such class or classes (however designated) as our board of directors may determine in accordance with our amended and restated memorandum and articles of association.
+Holders of ordinary shares will have the same rights.
 All of our issued and outstanding ordinary shares are fully paid and non-assessable.
 Certificates representing the ordinary shares are issued in registered form.
 We may not issue share to bearer.
 Our shareholders who are nonresidents of the Cayman Islands may freely hold, transfer and vote their ordinary shares.

 Dividends.
-The holders of our ordinary shares are entitled to such dividends as may be declared by our board of directors subject to our post-offering memorandum and articles of association and the Companies Law.
+The holders of our ordinary shares are entitled to such dividends as may be declared by our board of directors subject to our post-offering memorandum and articles of association and the Companies Act.
 In addition, our shareholders may, subject to the provisions of our articles of association, by ordinary resolution declare a dividend, but no dividend may exceed the amount recommended by our directors.
 Our post-offering memorandum and articles of association provide that dividends may be declared and paid out of our profits, realized or unrealized, or from any reserve set aside from profits which our board of directors determine is no longer needed.
-Dividends may also be declared and paid out of the share premium account or any other fund or account which can be authorized for this purpose in accordance with the Companies Law.
+Dividends may also be declared and paid out of the share premium account or any other fund or account which can be authorized for this purpose in accordance with the Companies Act.
 No dividend may be declared and paid unless our directors determine that, immediately after the payment, we will be able to pay our debts as they become due in the ordinary course of business and we have funds lawfully available for such purpose.

 Voting Rights.
-In respect of all matters subject to a shareholders' vote, each Ordinary Share is entitled to one vote for each Ordinary Share registered in his or her name on our register of members.
-Voting at any meeting of shareholders is by show of hands unless a poll is demanded.
+In respect of all matters subject to a shareholders' vote, holder of an Ordinary Share is entitled to one vote for each Ordinary Share registered in his or her name on our register of members.
+Voting at any meeting of shareholders is by way of a poll unless a show of hands is permitted.
 A poll may be demanded by the chairman of such meeting or any one shareholder.